zuhaib10/beauderm-Ecommerce/src/content/about/-index.md

   - title: "Who We Are ?"
     image: "/images/aboutUs.png"
     content: "At **Astrofront** we illuminate your world with a curated collection of exceptional lighting solutions.
 Established with a passion for transforming spaces and creating ambiance, we stand as a beacon of quality and style in the realm of lighting.
-With a keen eye for design and a commitment to sourcing the finest materials, we pride ourselves on offering a diverse range of luminaires that not only brighten spaces but also elevate aesthetics. <br/><br/> Committed to delivering excellence, we prioritize customer satisfaction and provide expert guidance to help you find the perfect lighting solution for any setting.
+With a keen eye for design and a commitment to sourcing the finest materials, we pride ourselves on offering a diverse range of work that not only brighten spaces but also elevate aesthetics. <br/><br/> Committed to delivering excellence, we prioritize customer satisfaction and provide expert guidance to help you find the perfect lighting solution for any setting.
 Welcome to **Astrofront** where light meets inspiration.
 Illuminate your world today!"

 # Frequently Asked Questions
 faq_section_title: "Frequently Asked Questions"